TritonDataCenter/sdc-cloudapi/docs/index.md

 ## ListMachines (GET /:login/machines)

 Lists all machines we have on record for your account.
 If you have a large number of machines, you can filter using the input parameters listed below.
+The input parameters should be sent to the API as query parameters as part of the GET request.

 You can paginate this API by passing in `offset` and `limit`.
 HTTP responses will contain the additional headers `x-resource-count` and `x-query-limit`.
 If